WeleTeklay/tigrinya-vlm-qlora/README.md

 the notebook top-to-bottom in a fresh runtime (**Restart Runtime → Run All**) rather than relying on cached variables from a prior session.

-`OUTPUT_DIR` in the configuration cell controls where predictions/checkpoints are written — set to `"/content"` for Colab, or a relative folder like `"results"` for local/portable runs.
+`OUTPUT_DIR` in the configuration cell controls where predictions/checkpoints are written.
+It's currently set to `"/content"` , which assumes a Colab runtime — running this notebook elsewhere will require changing that one line to a local/relative folder(e.g. "results") first.